 - Mix sugar, corn syrup and water in a heavy medium sauce pan.
 Bring to a boil over medium heat.
 Whisk until sugar is fully dissolved.
 After sugar has dissolved do not stir or whisk any longer.
 Gently swirl the pan to move around every couple of minutes.

-- When the mixture has turned an amber, caramel color, remove from heat and whisk in cream through salt.
+- When the mixture has turned an amber, caramel color, remove from heat and whisk in cream, butter, vanilla and salt.
 When liquid hits the pan it will sizzle, spit and the sugar mixture might solidify.
 That is okay!
 Keep whisking and sugar will dissolve and combine into a thick gorgeous caramel.

 - Allow caramel to cool slightly until it coats the back of a spoon without rolling off.
 When you reach this stage, work fast to roll apples in caramel, spooning sauce over the top.
 Tap off any excess and then immediately roll in toppings.
 Press toppings into the caramel.
 Set on baking sheet and allow to set.
 Work fast.
 If the caramel sets up too much you can heat slightly until it becomes workable again.

 - More ideas for caramel apple toppers are listed below.
 Caramel apples are best eaten the day of making or while still warm.
 Enjoy!

 - If you’ve tried this recipe, come back and let us know how it went!

 If you will use unwaxed apples, the caramel will not slide down the apple.
 Commercially sold apples are usually waxed to make them shiny, but this causes caramel not to stick.
 Get them from a farmer’s market or from a u-pick farm.

 My caramel didn’t turn thick and I struggled with knowing what color it was so I looked it up and said soft ball with was 245 degrees and it didn’t turn out right.